What Is A Perfect SAT Score?

 Begin The Preparation By Reviewing Content

 This assessment is a blend of knowing my strengths and weaknesses, and knowing the weight each portion holds on the exam.
-Once I have narrowed down which area I plan to focus on I can begin my preparation by reviewing the content.
+Once I have narrowed down which area I plan to focus on, I can begin my preparation by reviewing the content and doing relevant practice questions.
 Understanding types of questions that will be asked of you and areas of knowledge required, as well as knowing your strengths and weaknesses will help you create the perfect study plan.

 Keep Practicing And Reviewing